tophers-code/obsidian-link-indexer-pnx/README.md

 ## Credits
 - Originally created by [Yuliya Bagriy](https://github.com/aviskase) in 2020-2021
 - Updated by Topher Warrington in 2025 to include table formatting and connected terms tracking
-- The plugin update process was streamlined with assistance from Anthropic's Claude AI, which helped analyze the codebase and implement the new features
+- The plugin update process was streamlined with assistance from Anthropic's Claude AI, which helped analyze the codebase in order to implement the new features

 ## License
 MIT License